 "NEVER give your only set of car keys to the dealer"

 When turning your car over to the salesperson, always give them a spare set of keys.
 If you don't have a spare, take your car key off your key chain before handing them over.

 Good salespeople will use certain sales techniques when inquiring information about your trade.
 They may even ask you to come out to your car with them to help, "sell your car to their manager."
 They'll begin writing information down like the year, make, model and mileage from your car for the used car manager or appraiser to use later during the appraisal process.

 They may even ask you a few questions like, "how many miles on your tires," or "has the vehicle ever been wrecked, repaired or flood damaged?"
-After asking you a few questions, the salesperson will then get really quiet and start to do a "silent walk-around."
+After asking you a few questions, the salesperson will then get really quiet and start doing a "silent walk-around."